 standard: a document that establishes technical criteria, methods, processes, and practices.

 3.69.1 Company Standard

-company standard: a document produced by a company that establishes engineering and technical limitations and applications for items, materials, processes, methods, designs, and engineering practices unique to that particular company.
+company standard: a company document, which establishes engineering and technical limitations and applications for items, materials, processes, methods, designs, and engineering practices unique to that company (MIC-STD-31000).